harm-smits/42docs/libs/minilibx/getting_started.md

 When you run the code, you can't help but notice that nothing pops up and that nothing is being rendered.
-Well, this obviously has something to do with the fact that you are not creating a window yet, so lets try initializing a tiny window which will close itself after a few seconds.
+Well, this obviously has something to do with the fact that you are not creating a window yet, so lets try initializing a tiny window which will stay open forever.
+You can close it by pressing `CTRL+C` in your terminal.
 To achieve this, we will simply call the `mlx_new_window` function, which will return a pointer to the window we have just created.
 We can give the window a height, width and a title.
 We then will have to call `mlx_loop` to initiate the window rendering.
 Let's create a window with a width of 1920, a height of 1080 and a name of "Hello world!":

 ```c
 #include <mlx.h>